KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 * Lumpwood
 * Briquettes

 Both types have their place.
 They are equally easy to light (as discussed below).
 Lumpwood is generally cheaper and reaches an even cooking temperature faster.
-However, the sizes of the individual pieces can be variable, including tiny fragments and over-large lumps.
+However, the sizes of the individual pieces can be variable, ranging from tiny fragments to over-large lumps.
 Briquettes, although expensive, are more even in size and manageable than random bits of lumpwood and they pump out heat for ages, allowing long duration cooking (e.g. two hours or more).

 Personally, I use lumpwood for small quick grills (e.g. cooking a few sausages for two people) but prefer briquettes for larger, multi-course meals.
 Briquettes are essential for cooking joints and smoking because lumpwood won't stay hot for long enough.